 The Royal Castle was reduced to rubble.
 Most museums and rich libraries, after looting, were leveled.
 Antique palaces and centuries old residences were dynamited.

 All bridges and train stations were blown up.
-My parents apartment, where I was born just a few months ago, was pulverized.
-My sophisticated crib, which had cleverly designed sides to be dropped and converted to a bed, crib which should last for years, was blown out in the next bombardment after we were run out off the city.
+My parents’ apartment, where I was born just a few months ago, was pulverized.
+My sophisticated crib, which had cleverly designed sides to be dropped and converted to a bed, a crib which should have lasted for years, was blown out in the next bombardment after we were run out of the city.
 My crib was just 5 months old.
 So was I.

 Antyczni, nadzy i ogromni,